-How Film Has Shaped The American Image Of Democracy
+How film has shaped the American image of democracy

 (SOUNDBITE OF FILM, "A FACE IN THE CROWD")

 ANDY GRIFFITH: (As Larry "Lonesome" Rhodes) The general's been talking to Fuller.
-He's selling them on the idea of creating a new cabinet post for me in time of imminent crisis and danger - that's the way the general puts it - who could rally the people better than I could, hold them in line right behind the guard?
+He's selling him on the idea of creating a new cabinet post for me.
+In time of imminent crisis and danger - that's the way the general puts it - who could rally the people better than I could, hold them in line right behind the gun?
 If we put Fuller across the way, I know we're going to - he's going to owe me that, secretary for national morale.

 HARRIS: Television is a bully pulpit in that you can manipulate the feelings of a mass audience in incredibly dangerous ways as long as you package it in a way that's kind of palatable to the majority of them.
 My gosh, you know, all we have to do is look at the era we're in to realize how resonant that movie is.

-SIMON: Wesley Morris, the New York Times film critic who won this year's Pulitzer Prize for criticism, says Spike Lee's 1989 "Do The Right Thing" uses rising racial tensions over a pizza place in the changing neighborhood of Brooklyn to show a challenge of democracy.
+SIMON: Wesley Morris, a New York Times film critic who won this year's Pulitzer Prize for criticism, says Spike Lee's 1989 "Do The Right Thing" uses rising racial tensions over a pizza place in a changing neighborhood of Brooklyn to show a challenge of democracy.
 Not everybody feels represented.

 (SOUNDBITE OF FILM, "DO THE RIGHT THING")